polybiusproxy/hxCodec/README.md

 	video.playVideo(Paths.video(name));
 }

-function playEndCutscene(name:String) //the format can be anything then is a video {
+function playEndCutscene(name:String) //supported video formats for VLC can be used {
 	inCutscene = true;